Drone Services:

 The Challenges of Filming Boats on Sydney Harbour

-Flying Glass has worked on some of the most high-profile Sydney Harbour boat shoots in the industry.
+Flying Glass has worked on some of the most demanding Sydney Harbour drone filming projects in the industry.
+Our harbour experience spans cruise ships, superyachts, live events, tourism campaigns, TV shows, commercials, water-based action and major public events.

 Cruise Ship Drone Cinematography